Expert Insight on 7 Features the Best Medical School Personal Statements Have

 You have every reason to be confident as you begin applying to Doctor of Medicine (MD) programs, but remember to be thoughtful while completing each component.
 Your medical school personal statement is a particularly critical element that should convey what motivates you to become a doctor while showing you can clearly communicate in writing.

 “It is your chance to show the university how awesome you are, how you are one of a kind, and how lucky they would be to have you at their school,” explains Kirsten Moon, a counselor who specializes in medical school admissions and founder of Moon Prep.
 She has plenty of insight on what makes a strong medical school personal statement.

-7 attributes of a stand-out medical school personal statement
+7 Features of a stand-out medical school personal statement

-"The topic you select for your personal statement should feel easy to write about and express something truly special about who you are as a person."
+“The topic you select for your personal statement should feel easy to write about and express something truly special about who you are as a person,” Moon says.

 2. They tell a story

-Everyone has a unique story to tell — one that doesn’t simply involve attending school and getting good grades.
+Your story isn’t solely about attending school and getting good grades in your medical school prerequisite courses.
 Think about some memorable experiences you’ve had that relate to your goals in medicine.
-Discuss them with a mentor or your peers to determine which feel most compelling.
+Discuss them with a mentor or your peers to determine which feels most compelling.

 “Sometimes a ‘regular’ event in your life can serve as a great essay topic.”

 Stand-out essays highlight your personal selling points.
 Ideally, your essay should speak to how you exhibit many of the 15 competencies the Association of American Medical Colleges (AAMC) emphasizes.